 We have reached the submissions cap of 200 for the 2014-2015 competition.
 Submissions are now closed.
 The winner will be announced this summer.

 Guidelines / annual submission period: January 1-March 1:

-We invite applications for a writer under forty years old, with no major book publication, to spend two months (February-March or March-April) in residence at Lake Forest College.
+For the 2014-2015 competition we invite applications for a poet under forty years old, with no major book publication, to spend two months (February-March or March-April) in residence at Lake Forest College.

 Please note: The submission link will not accept submissions until January 1 of each new year.

-Send, in one file, WITHOUT your name, contact information, or other identifying marks:
+Send, in a single file, WITHOUT your name, contact information, or other identifying marks:

-B) No more than 30 pages of manuscript in progress
+B) Between 20 and 30 pages of manuscript in progress.

-Your cover letter, pasted into the text box, should include the basic details of your cv: education, employment, significant publications, etc. These may be in narrative form.
+Your cover letter, pasted into the text box, should include the basic details of your cv or resume: education, employment, significant publications, etc. This information may be provided in narrative form.

 Direct inquiries to firstname.lastname@example.org with the subject line: Plonsker Prize.